grafana/github-datasource/docs/sources/setup/provisioning.md

 **Example**

-Here is an example to provision the Data source while using the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator)
+Here is an example to provision the data source while using the [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator)

 ```yaml
 promop: